By Santi — Head Van Engineer — December 9, 2025

 Trade‑offs: weight, space, cost, and complexity

-More battery capacity gives autonomy but costs weight and cash.
-Lithium (LiFePO4) offers much more usable capacity per pound than lead‑acid but has higher upfront cost.
-Solar reduces alternator dependency but needs roof area and careful placement.
-A DC‑DC charger adds cost and complexity yet often pays off in longevity and reliable charging—especially with LiFePO4 systems.
+More battery power gives freedom but costs weight and cash.
+Lithium (LiFePO4) offers much more usable power per pound than lead‑acid batteries but has higher upfront cost.

 Batteries — Types, Pros/Cons, and Sizing